bhits/staff-ui-api/docs/docker-image-desc.md

 # Short Description

-The Staff User Interface API (staff-ui-api) is a Backend For Frontend(BFF) component of Consent2Share (C2S)
+The Staff User Interface API (staff-ui-api) is a Backend For Frontend (BFF) component of Consent2Share

 # Full Description